-Fig. 6.18: The total memory usage remains at the total memory usage threshold or higher for a certain duration of time and thus an error in the total memory usage is not detected.
+Fig. 6.18: The total memory usage remains at the total memory usage threshold or higher for a certain duration of time

 • The total memory usage rises and falls in the vicinity of the total memory usage threshold as time passes, but always remains under that threshold.